heig-vd-dai-course/heig-vd-dai-course/CONTRIBUTING.md

    preview the files.
 7. You are now ready to edit the Markdown files and commit your changes.

-## Making changes to the Git repository
+## Make changes to the Git repository

 1. Open an issue describing the changes you want to make.
 2. Clone/fork the GitHub repository.
-3. Create a new branch with the name of the issue you want to fix.
-4. Open the project in a container with the help of Visual Studio Code as described above.
+3. Open the project in a container with the help of Visual Studio Code as described above.
+4. Create a new branch with the name of the issue you want to fix.
-5. Edit the files and commit your changes.
+5. Edit the files and commit your changes:
-   - Ensure to format the Markdown files with Prettier before committing your changes with the help of the
-     `npx prettier **/*.md --write --print-width 80 --prose-wrap always` command.
-   - Ensure all local images are optimized:
-     - PNGs with the help of the `optipng **/**/*.png` command.
+   - Ensure all PNGs are optimized with the `optipng *.png` command.
-     - JPGs with the help of the `jpegoptim -s --all-progressive **/**/*.jpg` command.
+   - Ensure all JPGs are optimized the `jpegoptim *.jpg` command.
-     - PDFs with the help of the `ps2pdf <input>.pdf <output>.pdf` command.
+   - Ensure all PDFs are optimized with the help of the `ps2pdf <input>.pdf <output>.pdf` command.
 6. Push and open a pull request.
 7. Wait for the pull request to be reviewed and merged.

+## Tips and tricks

-## PlantUML local server
+### PlantUML local server

 To generate diagrams, you can use the [PlantUML](https://plantuml.com/) local server.